Benefits of wood crossarms detailed

 The one-page technical sheet reviews the extensive performance record of wood crossarms, which can be found throughout North America.
 Wood crossarms are a vital component that carry wires and other equipment to bring electricity to the continent.

 Common misperceptions, such as wood crossarms are heavier, are explored in the sheet.
 It also notes that alternative materials are often three to four times more expensive than wood for crossarms that are functionally equivalent.

 Customizable coloring book highlights wood utility poles, safety

 Utilities can get an assist in expanding their community affairs activities and communicating important safety information on overhead lines with a new, customizable coloring book.

 The 16-page book “Electricity from Tree to Me” is designed for children from kindergarten through elementary school.
-It explains how wood utility poles are made from sustainable and renewable trees. reviews the structural criteria that must be considered in determining the proper wood pole for specified loading, wind, ice and other conditions.
+It explains how wood utility poles are made from sustainable and renewable trees and includes important safety messages for about overhead lines, including what to do if lines are on the ground.

 NAWPC has created a companion Teacher's Lesson Plan for teachers who want to use the coloring book in the classroom.
 The lesson plan provides learning objectives and suggestions for classroom discussions to engage students.